-Supreme Court Justices Split Along Unexpected Lines In Three Cases
+Supreme Court Justices Split Along Unexpected Lines In 3 Cases

 With less than two weeks left in the U.S. Supreme Court term, the justices handed down four decisions on Monday.
 Defying predictions, three were decided by shifting liberal-conservative coalitions.

-Here, in a nutshell, are the results, and the fascinating shifting votes:
+Here, in a nutshell, are the results, as well as the fascinating shifting votes:

 Dual sovereignty upheld, with Ginsburg, Gorsuch dissenting

-By a 7-to-2 vote, the court reaffirmed its 100-year-old rule declaring that the state and federal governments may each prosecute a person separately for the same crime, without violating the Constitution's double-jeopardy clause.
+By a 7-2 vote, the court reaffirmed its 100-year-old rule declaring that state governments and the federal government may each prosecute a person separately for the same crime, without violating the Constitution's double jeopardy clause.
 Dissenting were the court's leading liberal justice, Ruth Bader Ginsburg, and one of its most conservative justices, Neil Gorsuch.

 Racial gerrymandering case thrown out with a mix of liberals, conservatives

-Spurning pleas from Virginia Republicans, the court let stand decisions by the lower courts finding that 11 state house districts were racially gerrymandered in violation of the Constitution.
+Spurning pleas from Virginia Republicans, the court let stand decisions by lower courts finding that 11 state house districts were racially gerrymandered in violation of the Constitution.
 The Supreme Court said the Republican-dominated state House had no legal standing to appeal to the Supreme Court on its own when the state senate and the state attorney general had decided against appealing.

 Justice Ginsburg wrote the opinion for the 5-to-4 majority.
 She was joined by conservative Justices Gorsuch and Clarence Thomas, and liberal Justices Sonia Sotomayor and Elena Kagan.
 Dissenting were conservative Justices Samuel Alito, Brett Kavanaugh, and Chief Justice John Roberts, as well as liberal justice Stephen Breyer.